 Swifts, Sandwich terns and common terns roost in large numbers at the mouth of the Sundays River in the summer.
 Darlington Lake's Karoo vegetation of succulent plants attracts many endemic species such as the Karoo chat, pririt batis and rufous-eared warbler.
 Around the lake's dam you may also see lesser flamingos, freshwater terns and Goliath herons – the world's largest heron speciies.

 Best time to visit Addo Elephant National Park

 The park's climate is classified as semi-arid to arid, receiving around 450 mm (17.5 in) of annual rainfall, on average.
 The rainfall is distributed fairly evenly throughout the year, but there are peaks in February and March as well as October and November.
 Between November and February, temperatures can reach over 40°C (104°F), while winter temperatures between May and September are mild during the day but cold at night.

-Our itineraries will give you suggestions for what is possible when you travel in Addo Elephant National Park, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Addo Elephant National Park, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.